fabricioanciaes/fexlguide/docs/characters/allen-snider.md

     If 6MK will be blocked, it's better to go into Soul Force or 2HK instead.

 !!! quote "Whatever > Soul Force"
     Soul Force is both a decent blockstring ender and can go into both Fire Force or Triple Break, making it a no-brainer to cancel into from a chain of normals for the most part.
+Soul Force becomes way more unsafe in the corner however

 ### Anti-Air Conversions